berild/inla-mc/README.md

 res = inlaMH(data, init, prior, dprop, rprop, fit.inla, n.samples, n.burnin, n.thin)
 ```
 where `n.samples` is the number of generated samples, `n.burnin` is the number of samples in the burn-in, and `n.thin` is the number samples in the thinning of the Markov Chain.
 A implementation of this algorithm can also be found in the `INLABMA::INLAMH()`.

+If there is any questions about implementation please send me an email martin.o.berild@ntnu.no.